 Special consideration is available for groups of students from the same organization attending the same session as well as local elected or appointed officials attending with the selected student.
 All applications must be submitted at the same time.

-Incident Command System (ICS)-100-level and ICS-200-level training.
+- Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature attests that the applicant has completed this required training.

-Complete the online “National Fire Incident Reporting System 5.0 Self-Study” (Q0494) course through NFA Online.
+- Completion of the online “National Fire Incident Reporting System 5.0 Self-Study” (Q0494) course through NFA Online.